Too Good to Go

 We have worked closely with Sustainability at the University of Leeds to support the KeepCup initiative.
 We now stock nine different KeepCups available in a range of colours as well as a premium clear ‘long play’ cup.
 The KeepCups are the worlds first ‘barista standard’ reusable cup and provide a high quality reusable cup option for our customers.
 The University of Leeds’ very own branded KeepCups are available in 16 of our Great Food at Leeds outlets across campus.

-Buy one and get your first hot drink free and then save 10p each time you use it again!
+Buy one and get your first hot drink free and then save 20p each time you use it again!

-Reusable bottles were designed by a University of Leeds, Graphic Design student.
-The bottles showcases an intricate graphic of our very own Parkinson building.
+Reusable bottles were designed by University of Leeds Graphic Design student, Jordan Griffin.
+The bottle features an intricate graphic illustration of our iconic campus architecture.
 They are available to buy from all Great Food at Leeds outlets across campus.
 The bottles can be refilled at any of the water points across campus – by using a reusable bottle you can help support sustainability at the University.